Hannahtersbol/MLOps/reports/README.md

 while the rest were directing and discussing what to write.
 This gave all of us a good foundation and understanding for the project from the start.
 Then in the following weeks we would individually add to or edit the code to complete our delegated tasks.
 For instance, adding CLI meant changing the Python files to be run through (Typer/Invoke/Hydra)
+We have used ChatGPT to help set up some of the different dependensies and helped write some of the code as well as operation in the cloud.